jpablobr/cheat_fu/Readme.md

 Which by the way also produces [awesome html man pages!.](http://rtomayko.github.com/ronn/ronn.1.html)

-This might me a drawback or a really cool feature depending on how you look at it, since you will have to learn Ronn so you can covert your cheats sheets. (pretty much just markdown)
+This might me a drawback or a really cool feature depending on how you look at it, since you will have to learn Ronn in order to covert your cheats sheets. (pretty much just markdown)

 Cheat_fu was inspired by `cheat` [cheat.errtheblog.com](cheat.errtheblog.com) by Chris Wanstrath and `ch` [cheats](https://github.com/visionmedia/ch) by [visionmedia](https://github.com/visionmedia).